hupe13/extensions-leaflet-map-github/readme.md

 ### 2.2.2 / 211xxx
 * gestures: The language can be determined by Site or by Browser
-* multielevation: start marker, geojson filter for waypoints
+* multielevation: bug fix start marker, geojson filter for waypoints
-* hidemarkers: geojson filter
+* hidemarkers: geojson filter for marker

 ### 2.2.1 / 211111
 * leaflet-elevation 1.7.3